bushstas/state-master/README.md

         add('style', {bgColor, fontSize});
       }

+      // returns true if all props from the PROPS_LIST were changed if (isChangedAll()) {
+        add('allChanged', true);
+      }

+      // returns true if all prop from given arguments (prop names) were changed
       if (isChangedAll('width', 'height')) {
         const {width, height} = nextProps;

+        // calls function with timeout
+        // the same as setTimeout(() => this.changeSomething(), 0)
-        call(() => {
+        // use to do some action after component updating call(() => {
           this.initNewSizes(width, height);
         });
       }

-      console.log(get());
+      // returns result state or null
+      // it's something about debugging, put to the end console.log(get());
   }